mcous/decoy/README.md

 Stubbing and verification of a decoy are **mutually exclusive** within a test.
 If you find yourself wanting to both stub and verify the same decoy, then one or more of these is true:

 - The assertions are redundant
-- You should re-read the section on stubbing and maybe the [testdouble.js][] and/or [mockito][] documentation
-- Your dependency is doing too much based on its input (e.g. side-effecting _and_ calculating complex data) and should be refactored
+- The dependency is doing too much based on its input (e.g. side-effecting _and_ calculating complex data) and should be refactored

 ```python
 import pytest